Friday, December 25, 2015

 “Perfecto!
 Thank you so much for the update.”

 Then on November 3rd we received an email from Costco.
-The appliances were now on their way from the distribution center and would be delivered to our front door by Almex, a world-wide ginormous transportation company whose modernized company name is a shortened version of All-Mexico.
-Another week ticked past and still nothing, but the on-line status showed that the appliances are out for delivery and should arrive on Isla by November 16th.
+The appliances were now on their way from the distribution center and would be delivered to our front door by Almex, a worldwide ginormous transportation company whose modernized company name is a shortened version of All-Mexico.
+Another week ticked past and still nothing, but the online status showed that the appliances are out for delivery and should arrive on Isla by November 16th.
 Okay, a little later than promised, but no big deal.

-Oh look, there's Cancun - in the real Mexico, I guess
+Oh look, there's Cancun in the real Mexico, I guess

 November 16th comes and goes, and once again we happen to be shopping in Cancun at Costco.
 The Store Manager gets involved this time along with two other very helpful employees.

 The response: “We don’t deliver to Isla Mujeres, it’s not really part of Mexico.”
-Well that’s strange: our address says Isla Mujeres Quintana Roo Mexico, the islanders speak Spanish, and the local currency is Mexican pesos.
+Well, that’s strange: our address says Isla Mujeres Quintana Roo Mexico, the islanders speak Spanish, and the local currency is Mexican pesos.
 Who knew we weren’t really living in Mexico?

 Stacking washer/dryer

 Very patiently the Costco Store Manager explained to the Almex branch manager, “Yes, you do deliver to Isla Mujeres.
 It’s in your contact.
-It’s listed on our on-line webpage.
+It’s listed on our online webpage.
 You deliver to anywhere in Mexico.”

-Really, a trucking company giving Costco, another world-wide ginormous corporation, the proverbial finger?
+Really, a trucking company giving Costco, another worldwide ginormous corporation, the proverbial finger?
 Wow!

-Lawrie and I do a mental eye-roll, and chuckle to ourselves.
+Lawrie and I do a mental eye roll, and chuckle to ourselves.
 Sure.
 Sure they’ll call.

-Yeah!
-Finally arrived - 7 weeks after ordering
+Finally arrived.
+7 weeks after ordering

 Well, just when we thought it is never going to happen - it does.
 A day early.
 On Friday November 27th at 8:30 in the morning, when both Lawrie and I happened to be out – the appliances arrived!

-Thank goodness for strong friends - laundry centre 2nd floor
+Thank goodness for strong friends!

 We have to say we are delighted with our purchases, especially the pretty 42-bottle wine fridge.
 The Costco staff went out of their way to help us out.